 Bank of America Corp.
-(BAC), the second- biggest U.S. lender by assets, and automaker Ford Motor Co.
-(F) led companies in the U.S. selling about $15 billion of bonds in the busiest day in more than seven weeks.
+(BAC:US), the second- biggest U.S. lender by assets, and automaker Ford Motor Co.
+(F:US) led companies in the U.S. selling about $15 billion of bonds in the busiest day in more than seven weeks.

 Bank of America sold $6 billion of debt in three parts, the largest dollar offering in about a month, and Ford issued $1.25 billion of five-year notes, according to data compiled by Bloomberg.
 The sales are the most since $18.3 billion on Nov.
 14 and compare with a 2012 daily average of $6.4 billion.

 Issuance is rising after President Barack Obama and lawmakers struck a deal last week that averted the so-called fiscal cliff of income-tax increases on most Americans and delayed automatic spending cuts until March 1.
 The 10-year Treasury yield has increased 10 basis points since Dec.
 31 to 1.86 percent today, spurring issuers to lock in borrowing costs while they hover near record lows, according to Timothy Cox at Mizuho Securities USA Inc.

 Corporate treasurers “say, ‘I can’t afford to wait,’ ” Cox, the New York-based executive director of debt capital markets, said in a telephone interview.
 “The market is pristine and there’s a window of issuance, which could be over the next two months before the next cliff discussions come into play.”